mihails-strasuns/mood/generated/md/2015/08/OOP_composition_with_mixins.md

 This a quote from a famous "Design Patterns" book, still one of most respected works about practical application of OOP principles.
-And of all patterns and advises this has been probably least recognized in real projects.
+And of all patterns and advices this has probably been the least recognized one in real projects.
 Sadly.

 There is even a dedicated [wiki page for that](https://en.wikipedia.org/wiki/Composition_over_inheritance).